ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 You can see a top-down view of the carousel at the very right of the "overview" live feed, but the view is complicated and obstructed by various 3D-printed parts that help position and motorize the apparatus.
 A mirror just to the right of center near the top of the "overview" feed reflects a sideview that clear shows when a lamp is on, off and/or rotating into position.
 :::

-* **a diffraction grating** - an optical element that uses the phenomenon of interference to send light of different wavelengths in different directions.
+* **A diffraction grating** - an optical element that uses the phenomenon of interference to send light of different wavelengths in different directions.

 :::Figure:Figure
 ![grating](imgs/DiffractionGrating.jpg)